Travel to Countries with a Travel Warning, Travel Health Warning or to Sanctioned Nations

 - A Risk and Emergency Management Plan that addresses general types and level of risk, but additionally, this plan must address the specific risk factors that are the basis of the current travel warning, travel health warning or Sanctioned Nation designation.

-Please use the Travel Suspension Appeals Form and submit the appeal at least 3 months prior to the departure date.
+Please use the Travel Suspension Appeal and submit the appeal at least 3 months prior to the departure date.
 The appeals form provides step-by-step instructions aided to prepare students for international travel while mitigating general and country specific risk factors that increase in unfamiliar environments.
 The appeals form also provides a list of credible sources of information, which is by no means comprehensive and may be expanded with current news sources and other reliable information you can find.

 During any part of your preparations, the International Risk Management Committee (IRMC) is here to assist.
 We encourage you to contact Alana Jones, Deputy Director, to set up an appointment prior to completing the travel appeal for assistance with the preparations or before officially submitting the appeal.

 After the travel suspension appeal has been submitted, the International Risk Management Committee will conduct a review and make recommendations to the Provost.
 The IRMC may request additional information and may consult with other experts within and outside the University of Colorado Denver.
 The IRMC will send recommendations to University Legal Counsel before the travel suspension appeal is submitted to the Provost for a final decision.
 The appeal is evaluated based on the following criteria: